bcaligari/lab-az-simple-instances/README.md

 #### SLES registration codes

-Which key to load has to be uncommented in `./ansible/finalise.yaml`:
+Key for base product, and which products to add needs inclusion in `./ansible/finalise.yaml`:

 ```{yaml}
   roles: